msa-em/nanocartography/03_derivations.md

 depends on the α rotation.
 Therefore, when plotting Kikuchi bands (which can be considered mirror images of the plane) it is not appropriate to calculate the scattering vector in order to map the Kikuchi band.
-The reason being is that the traces of ± g-vectors will eventually converge to a point, whereas the traces need be mirror images and not converge ([](#fig22)a).
-Within the first \~40° the two maps appear similar, but out past this point plotting the g-vectors will converge.
-This is because the trace of the plane normal to the g-vector will inevitably intersect the trace of the original point (since the g-vectors will be multiples of the trace of the plane).
+The reason being is that the traces of ±**g**-vectors will eventually converge to a point, whereas the traces need be mirror images and not converge ([](#fig22)a).
+Within the first \~40° the two maps appear similar, but out past this point plotting the **g**-vectors will converge.
+This is because the trace of the plane normal to the **g**-vector will inevitably intersect the trace of the original point (since the g-vectors will be multiples of the trace of the plane).
 In order to plot Kikuchi lines correctly in a tip/tilt map ([](#fig22)b), g-vector calculations at